Dracula (2006 film): Cast

+Additional cast members include Benedick Blythe as Lord Godalming, James Greene as Dr. Blore, Ian Redford as Hawkins, Tanveer Ghani as Cotford, and Rupert Holliday-Evans as DI Burton.

 Reception

 Critical reaction to the film was mixed.
-MaryAnn Johanson of FlickFilosopher.com called the film "fresh and erudite" and "a valuable new angle on an old story."
-The SF, Horror and Fantasy Film Review wrote that "the film does finally gain some sizzle when it comes to the scenes of Marc Warren’s Dracula seducing Sophia Myles’s Lucy but added that "Warren occasionally creates a dark magnetism, but mostly looks too cute and boyish to fill a role as big as Dracula."
-Felix Vasquez Jr. of Cinema Crazed said, "Your best bet for your fanged fix would be to sit down and watch Bram Stoker’s Dracula, instead, and for the hell of it, Horror of Dracula, and Universal’s Dracula, because they’re worthy variations.
+MaryAnn Johanson of FlickFilosopher.com called the film "fresh and erudite" and "a valuable new angle on an old story".
+The SF, Horror and Fantasy Film Review wrote that "the film does finally gain some sizzle when it comes to the scenes of Marc Warren’s Dracula seducing Sophia Myles’s Lucy but added that "Warren occasionally creates a dark magnetism, but mostly looks too cute and boyish to fill a role as big as Dracula".
+Felix Vasquez Jr. of Cinema Crazed said, "Your best bet for your fanged fix would be to sit down and watch Bram Stoker's Dracula, instead, and for the hell of it, Horror of Dracula, and Universal's Dracula, because they’re worthy variations.
 This isn't. ...
-It's not awful, but it's still rather anemic."
+It's not awful, but it's still rather anemic".

 Release

 Prior to release trailers were released featuring David Bowie's song Warszawa.
 It was first aired on 28 December 2006 in the United Kingdom.
 It premiered in the USA on PBS as part of the WGBH series Masterpiece on 11 February 2007.
 It premiered in Ireland on 27 December 2021 on Virgin Media Three.